urbas/play-essentials/README.md

 [![Build Status](https://drone.io/bitbucket.org/urbas/play-essentials/status.png)](https://drone.io/bitbucket.org/urbas/play-essentials/latest)
 [![Build Status](https://travis-ci.org/urbas/play-essentials.png?branch=master)](https://travis-ci.org/urbas/play-essentials)

+> Play Essentials is in development.
+Do not use it in production until release `1.0.0`.

 Play Essentials (Pless) is a library that helps you develop Play Framework applications super quickly.
 Just follow the Quickstart instructions below, and you'll get a working application with authentication, user management, emailing support and all that other jazz.